adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy unlocked the gate of the Lion’s prison and set him free.

-" Where are our poor friends, the Scarecrow and the Tin Woodman?" said the Lion. " We will rescue them!"
+"Where are our poor friends, the Scarecrow and the Tin Woodman?" said the Lion. " We will rescue them!"

-" We can try," answered the Lion.
+"We can try," answered the Lion.

 They called the yellow Winkies and asked them to help to rescue their friends.
 They came to the rocky plain where the Tin Woodman lay, all battered and bent.
 His axe was near him, but the blade was rusted.

 The Winkies lifted him tenderly in their arms, and carried him back to the yellow castle again.
 Then the tinsmiths bent the Tin Woodman back into shape again.

-" Where is our Scarecrow?" asked the Tin Woodman. " We must try to find him," said the girl.
+"Where is our Scarecrow?" asked the Tin Woodman.

+"We must try to find him," said the girl.

 So she called the Winkies to help her, and they came to the tall tree in the branches of which the Winged Monkeys had tossed the Scarecrow’s clothes.
 The Woodman said,